-- summaries.
+Collections of the linguistic and philological texts which served as templates for the summaries.
 Altogether contains 197 texts written by 98 learners. - 4.
-FalkoSummaryL1 1.1 (Reznicek, 2012, S.17.): For this corpus, 4 data collections have been carried out.
+FalkoSummaryL1 1.18: For this corpus, 4 data collections have been carried out.
 They took place at the Free University of Berlin and at Humboldt University of Berlin.
 Again only students with German philology as their main subject took part in these data collections.
-The conditions of these data collections were all the same. - Falko Essay Corpus (Reznicek, 2012, S.19f.): This corpus contains two sub-corpora. - a.
+The conditions of these data collections were all the same. - 5.
+Falko Essay Corpus 9: This corpus contains two sub-corpora. - a.
 FalkoEssayL2: contains a collection of essays written by advanced German learners.
-4 different topics were given for the essays and the participants had to achieve at least 60 from 100 points in a C-test. - b.
+4 different topics were given for the essays and the participants

+- had to achieve at least 60 from 100 points in a C-test. - b.
 FalkoEssayL1: contains a collection of essays written by native speakers.
 The participants were graduating class pupils of three different secondary schools.
 The topics were the same as in FalkoEssayL2 as were the conditions of the exam.

 All sub-corpora have different levels of annotation and FALKO's architecture allows the addition of more annotations levels (multi-layer stand-off annotation).
 In general FALKO contains written texts of advanced German learners.
-The most annotated sub-corpus is a collection of summaries (Siemen et al., FALKO S.1.).
-The lemmata were automatically annotated by Treetagger (Mark Reznicek et al. Das Falko-Handbuch.
-Korpusaufbau und Annotationen, Version 2.01, 2012, S.4.).
-The database also contains explicit information about the authors, e.g. level of education, level of language ability and much else (Reznicek, 2012, S.6.).
+The most annotated subcorpus is a collection of summaries.
+10 The lemmata were automatically annotated by Treetagger (Schmid 1994).
+11 The database also contains explicit information about the authors, e.g. level of education, level of language ability and much else.
+12